-We regularly update our Data Protection Policy Statement; it was last updated in September 2021.
-The date of formal approval for this version was the September 8 2021.
-It was approved by Janie Berry, Director of Governance and Monitoring Officer, and the Responsible Officer is Lorraine Lunt.
+We regularly update our Data Protection Policy Statement; it was last updated in December 2023.
+The date of formal approval was 18 December 2023 by the Director of Governance and Monitoring Officer, and the Responsible Officer is Lorraine Lunt.

 This Data Protection Policy Statement sets out our commitment to:

-- being open about how we store and process individuals' data
+- being open about how we store and process individuals' data; and

 - protect ourselves from the risks of a data breach

 The scope of the Policy Statement applies to:

 - all substantive and temporary employees of City of York Council;

 - any individual including contractors, volunteers and others who work on behalf of the council;

 - all students and those undertaking a work experience placement; and